Barnsley Council seeks contractor for £1.7m Rockingham Sports Ground replacement works

 Campaigners hoped that the existing facility would remain, and Barnsley Council denied breaching a historic covenant protecting the existing sports ground, which was gifted to miners by Earl Fitzwilliam of Wentworth Woodhouse.

-Planning bosses said the old site was no longer fit for purpose, and when complete, will “provide a new purpose-built community and sports facility”.
+Planning bosses said the old site was no longer fit for purpose, and will “provide a new purpose-built community and sports facility”.

-Plans include a single-story 40.5m by 17.9m building with a reception area, café, studio spaces, changing rooms, and a floodlit artificial grass pitch.
+Plans include a single-story building with a reception area, café, studio spaces, changing rooms for sports officials, accessible changing rooms, and a floodlit artificial grass sports pitch.